Ferrari Portofino: Suspension and steering

-The Portofino features magnetorheological dampers, a carryover from the California, with an improved software to maintain good ride quality even though having a stiffer suspension system than the California.
+The Portofino features optional magnetorheological dampers, a carryover from the California, with an improved software to maintain good ride quality even though having a stiffer suspension system than the California.
 Like the company's V12 grand tourer 812 Superfast, the Portofino features an electrically assisted power steering.
 Both the suspension system and steering become increasingly responsive when the car is in sports mode.

 Interior

 The interior of the Portofino was developed after taking input from various clients.
-The rear seats have increased legroom (by 5 centimeters) and the infotainment system is more advanced and easier to use, featuring a 10.2-inch display screen in the centre console with Apple CarPlay functionality, as in its predecessor.
+The rear seats have increased legroom (by 5 centimeters) and the infotainment system is more advanced and easier to use, featuring a 10.2-inch display screen in the centre console with optional Apple CarPlay functionality, as in its predecessor.
 The air conditioning system has been refined as well and is now 25% faster and 50% quieter than the California's.

 Ferrari Portofino M

 On 16 September 2020, Car and Driver reported the launch of the Portofino M (Modificata or Modified).
 The power was increased to 620 PS and was released in the middle of 2021.
-In September 2021, the Portofino M was launched in Malaysia.